susanBuck/notes/07_Version_Control/10_Deploy_to_Jumpstarter.md

+**Note: Jumpstarter is shutting down as of July 31, 2014.
+Given this, you're advised to choose one of the other live server options such as DigitalOcean or OpenShift**

+---

 ## Jumpstarter

 So far, you've got the flow set up between your local computer and your repo at Github, but there's one more piece of the puzzle: deploying your changes to your live server.